isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexbrok">ANNEX B</a>**.
 Testing for RGL arrangements should only be carried out at these clinics at the moment.
 An eligible RGL traveller can contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.

-Prior to the test, the traveller must obtain a letter from the ROK Embassy in Singapore which confirms that he/she has been granted approval by the relevant authorities in the ROK to travel to the ROK under the Singapore-ROK RGL.
-This letter will be used as an indication of the traveller’s eligibility to take a pre-departure COVID-19 test.
-This letter must be presented at the clinic before the test can be administered.

 The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.